 J-1 Visa (Practical Training) - The J-1 visa is issued to international students for study and work-based exchange visitor programmes.
 A DS-2019 form by either the US government agency or the sponsoring organisation of the participant is required to apply for this visa.

 Meant for students who require practical training that is not available in their home country.

 These programs are sponsored by an educational or non-profit institution accredited through the Exchange Visitor Program designated by the U.S. State Department.

-J-1 visa has a number of programs under it including Au Pair, College and University Student Program, Physician Program, International Visitor Program, camp Counselor, Porfessor and Research Scholar Program, Secondary School Student Program, etc. Each of these have different requirements and regulations.
+J-1 visa has a number of programs under it including Au Pair, College and University Student Program, Physician Program, International Visitor Program, camp Counselor, Professor and Research Scholar Program, Secondary School Student Program, etc. Each of these has different requirements and regulations.

 M-1 Visa (Non-Academic/Vocational Studies) - This non-immigrant student visa is issued to the students who wish to study at a vocational school in the US and in order to apply for the M-1 visa, one must have an I-20 form from a US embassy in India.